rsuite/rsuite/docs/pages/components/date-range-picker/en-US/index.md

 # DateRangePicker

-Used to quickly select a date range
+DateRangePicker is used to quickly enter or pick a date and time range.

-If `<DateRangePicker>` does not satisfy the business scenario in which you select the time range, you can use two [DatePicker](/components/date-picker/#selection-range) combinations.

 ## Import